 In addition to the much-discussed quantitative mismatch (supply lagging demand), the Netherlands is faced with a growing qualitative mismatch.
 For one, a new generation of young people (starters and young professionals) is entering the housing market and the vast majority have little choice but to enter the rental market.
 The majority of these young people are looking for (smaller) apartments in the big cities.
 At the same time, the 65+ target group is also changing and becoming increasingly diverse in terms of their housing needs and requirements.

 Bouwinvest closely monitors the trends among the above-mentioned target groups to gain a better understanding of their very different housing needs.
-This gives us the insight we need to respond even more effectively to the needs of these target groups and in turn realise even more future-proof homes for a wide range of potential tenants.
-This is why we are focusing on lifecycle-proof and high-quality apartments for starters, young professionals and seniors (one-person and two-person households).
+This gives Bouwinvest the insight it needs to respond even more effectively to the needs of these target groups and in turn realise even more future-proof homes for a wide range of potential tenants.
+This is why the Fund focuses on lifecycle-proof and high-quality apartments for starters, young professionals and seniors (one-person and two-person households).

 To meet its own diversification guidelines, the Fund strives for a healthy balance of houses and apartments.

-In 2020, the Fund bought and sold both houses and apartments.
-Due to our focus on inner-city areas and the fact that apartment complexes are almost always larger than projects involving houses, the proportion of apartments will continue to grow for the foreseeable future.
+In 2021, the Fund bought both family homes and apartments.
+Due to the Fund’s focus on inner-city areas and the fact that apartment complexes are almost always larger than projects involving houses, the proportion of apartments will continue to grow for the foreseeable future.

 Portfolio composition by type of property based on market value